How Does Your Internet Service Measure Up?

 - The Whitebox collects performance data

 Performance data will be gathered over time, and is collected from the location of your ISP to your doorstep.
 The data will be available to you via a Web portal, and will also be available (anonymously) to SamKnows, your ISP, and to the CRTC for analysis.

 - The CRTC will publish performance results

-After a period of several months collecting data, and based on the subsequent analysis of that data, we will publish a report that will provide valuable information about Internet performance in Canada.
+After each data measurement period, we will publish a report that will provide valuable information about Internet performance in Canada.
 Find out more about these reports and how ISPs ranked.

 Your privacy guaranteed